 Research Methods vs Research Methodology

-Research methods involve conduct of experiments, tests, surveys and the like.
-On the other hand research methodology involves the learning of the various techniques that can be used in the conduct of research and in the conduct of tests, experiments, surveys and critical studies.
+Research Methodology: Research methodology involves the theoretical frameworks and learning of the various techniques that can be used in the conduct of research and the conduct of tests, experiments, surveys and critical studies.

-In short it can be said that research methods aim at finding solutions to research problems.
-On the other hand research methodology aims at the employment of the correct procedures to find out solutions.
+Research Methodology: Research methodology aims at the employment of the correct procedures to find out solutions.